monte-language/monte/docs/source/intro.rst

    "Monte".

-E wraps these strengths in a python-like syntax to make it quickly comfortable for a large number of software engineers.
-It is built with objects at the core of its design, making it easy to write modular, readable, maintainable software using the strategies familiar from python, Java, and the like.
+E wraps these strengths in a Python-like syntax to make it quickly comfortable for a large number of software engineers.
+It is built with objects at the core of its design, making it easy to write modular, readable, maintainable software using the strategies familiar from Python, Java, and the like.
 It has the kind of powerful string handling that will be recognized and seized upon by the Perl programmer.